Migrant domestic workers in Lebanon: Violations

 Human Rights observers stated that more than 50% of Lebanon's private beach club owners have barred migrant workers from swimming in their pools and in some cases have physically stopped them from entering.
 Lebanon also has a mile-long public beach free to all called Ramlat al Baida, where the segregated groups including the migrant workers, were the targets of discrimination.
 They were moved on to the northern end of the beach where people do not usually go because sewage is poured into the Mediterranean from the high-rise apartments nearby in that area.

 According to a footage recorded and reported by BBC News on 21 June 2020, Ethiopian maids were being abandoned by their Lebanese employers outside the Ethiopian embassy without any money or food when they could no longer afford them due to severe economic crisis in Lebanon.
 The embassy would not let them in, compelling them to sleep on the streets.
 According to The Telegraph, the first group of 35 women were taken into a shelter run by an NGO, and within days, more household maids were left on the streets.
 There is no official statement issued by the Ethiopian embassy.

+During the September 2024 Israeli attacks against Lebanon, reports emerged that migrant domestic workers were being left behind in southern Lebanon to watch over the family homes of their Lebanese employers who had fled north and away from areas under heavy fire.
+In July 2024, the International Organization for Migration reported that some 28,000 migrants were working in regions like south Lebanon and the eastern Beqaa Valley, that are an active war zone being bombed by Israel.
+Many of the migrant workers of African origin that were in these heavily targeted regions have since escaped to Beirut and are now homeless due to being turned away from shelters that are housing displaced Lebanese.